Nerym492/BileMo/README.md

     ```sh
     symfony server:start
     ```
 15. The API is now ready to use !
+Documentation is available at : https://127.0.0.1:8000/api/doc